Hoax, Harbinger, or Hermetic Device?

 The New Frontier

 I have to admit, when my research into this topic brought me to the part where I had to accept the great likelihood that human artists are the ones responsible for crop circles, I was a little disappointed.
 Like the croppies, I was excited to imagine these beautiful formations were communications from beyond.
 However, when I delved deeper into the findings of Williams, Russell and Hein, an even more intriguing possibility emerged!
-Maybe crop circles are a spiritual portal of sorts, inviting us to act in harmony and resonance with one another and the planet we live on.
-Maybe they aren't simply messages from beyond, but messages from beyond that require human cooperation and participation.
+Maybe crop circles are a spiritual portal of sorts, summoning us to act in harmony and resonance with one another and the planet we live on.
+Maybe they aren't simply messages from beyond, but messages from beyond that require (or at least invite) human cooperation and participation.

 Dr. Simeon Hein, in his book, Opening Minds: A Journey of Extraordinary Encounters, Crop Circles and Resonance, has stated, “We live in a time of great transformation and planetary change and need new tools for our continued evolution and integration into the universe.”8 It seems crop circles could be one of those tools, inviting humans to become co-creators of our experience, and connecting us with higher forces of nature, connection, communication, creation and existence.